weavy/weavy-zoom-proxy/readme.md

 	- Here you should describe the Zoom app.
 Add relevant images and screenshots from your web app that shows the usage of Weavy and the Zoom integration in the Messenger or Feeds/Comments app.
 	- **Links**: The url's for Privacy policy, Terms of use, Support and Documentation **should** point to the corresponding pages on the Weavy Zoom Proxy site that you cloned above.
 If you for example publish the proxy site to https://zoom.yourdomain.com, this is the base url for the pages as well.
 	- **Direct landing URL**: Select **From you landing page** here.
 The index page on the Proxy site contains information about the app and how to install it.
 Step **5** in the setup process for the proxy describes in more detail what the content pages should lool like.
-	- **Deauthorization Notification URL**: This should point to the api endpoint `/api/event` on the proxy site.
-If you for example publish the proxy site to https://zoom.yourdomain.com, the url should be `https://zoom.yourdomain.com/api/event`.
+	- **Deauthorization Notification URL**: This should point to the api endpoint `/api/events` on the proxy site.
+If you for example publish the proxy site to https://zoom.yourdomain.com, the url should be `https://zoom.yourdomain.com/api/events`.
 8. *Feature*
 	- Make sure **Event subscriptions** are enabled.
 Create a new Event subscription.
-Set the **Event notification endpoint URL [production]** to the proxy site end point `/api/event`.
-If you for example publish the proxy site to https://zoom.yourdomain.com, the url should be `https://zoom.yourdomain.com/api/event`.
+Set the **Event notification endpoint URL [production]** to the proxy site end point `/api/events`.
+If you for example publish the proxy site to https://zoom.yourdomain.com, the url should be `https://zoom.yourdomain.com/api/events`.
 Add the *Event types* `Meeting -> End meeting` and `Recording -> All recording have completed`.
 Save!
 	- Take note of the *Verification token*.
 You need it in the next step (4).
 9. *Scopes*
 	- The following scopes must be added: **View your meetings**, **View and manage your meetings**, **View your recordings** and **View your user profile**.
 Describe why and how the scopes are used.
-You can take a look at the existing **Weavy Meetings** app for details how each scope are used.
+You can take a look at the existing **Weavy Meetings** app in the Zoom Marketplace for details how each scope are used.
 10. *Submit*
 	- Now it's time to submit the app to the Zoom Team for review.
 Follow the steps on the page to validate the domain.
 This is where you published to proxy site.
 If you for example publish the proxy site to https://zoom.yourdomain.com, that is the url you should validate.
 	- For the Zoom Team to be able to test the app in your environment, setup a test site of your product with any of the Weavy Messenger, Feed or Comments app.
 Make site the Weavy instance is configured with the Zoom app credentials.
 For more information on how to configure Weavy with the correct settings, go to docs.weavy.com/server/integrations/zoom#configuring-weavy.
+	- The Zoom Team will review your app and get back to you with additional information and requirements before the app will be published.

-### 4. Add the Zoom Notification token
+### 4. Update appsettings.json with the Zoom app credentials
-Take the Zoom Notification token from the Zoom app you just created and add it to appsettings.json.
+	- Take the Zoom Notification token from the Zoom app you just created and add it to appsettings.json.
 You should also add the same token to any Weavy tenant/instance.
 The token is the shared secret between any Weavy instance and the proxy.
 For more information on how to configure Weavy with the correct verification token, go to docs.weavy.com/server/integrations/zoom#configuring-weavy.
+	- Add the Zoom app's client id and secret to appsettings.json.

 ### 5. Add content
 Zoom Marketplace requires that the following content is available for each app published on their store: